Perspective | The stars will be out in Pittsburgh, from Jay Wright to Jameer Nelson Jr. to Sister Jean

 The younger Ingelsby went to Notre Dame, where he played for and then coached under Mike Brey.
 And Brey’s head coaching career began at, you guessed it, Delaware.
 When Ingelsby was hired there six years ago, Brey gave him one piece of advice: “Get old and stay old.”

 He was talking about Delaware’s roster, and while it took a while, this version of the Blue Hens is old.
 They have four fifth-year players, and starting point guard and leading scorer Jameer Nelson Jr. is a redshirt junior.
-Nelson, the son of the St. Joseph’s legend, started his career at George Washington before transferring, while one of Delaware’s fifth-year players — second-leading scorer Dylan Painter — transferred from Villanova three years ago.
+Nelson, the son of the Saint Joseph’s legend, started his career at George Washington before transferring, while one of Delaware’s fifth-year players — second-leading scorer Dylan Painter — transferred from Villanova three years ago.
 Another fifth-year player, little-used Anthony Ochefu, is the younger brother of Daniel Ochefu — who was part of Villanova’s 2016 national championship team.

 Delaware started the season favored to win the Colonial Athletic Association title but faded at the end of the regular season, losing its last three games and finishing fourth.
-The Blue Hens, with a revamped lineup that brings Painter and former CAA rookie of the year Ryan Allen off the bench, won three straight games in Washington to claim the CAA tournament.
+The Blue Hens, with a revamped lineup that brings Painter and former CAA rookie of the year Ryan Allen off the bench, won three straight games in D.C. to claim the CAA tournament.

-During that tournament, Ingelsby told a story about an exchange with his wife Colleen after the Blue Hens closed the regular season with a loss at Towson.
+During that tournament, Ingelsby told a story about an exchange with his wife, Colleen, after the Blue Hens closed the regular season with a loss at Towson.

 “I texted Colleen,” Ingelsby said.
-“I said, ‘We’re going to be back around 9:30.
+“I said: ‘We’re going to be back around 9:30.
 Let’s open a bottle of wine and drink our sorrows away.’
 She texted me right back and said, ‘Nope, you’re going to come home and figure this s--- out.’
 I needed to hear that.”

 Apparently, he figured it out.
 Delaware is in the tournament for the first time since 2014 and just the second time since Brey left for Notre Dame in 2000.
 This will be the school’s sixth appearance in the NCAA tournament.
 Its next win will be its first.

-That’s not even close to true for Loyola, which made a Cinderella run to the Final Four in 2018 and knocked off top-seeded Illinois last season en route to the round of 16.
+That’s not even close to true for Loyola Chicago, which made a Cinderella run to the Final Four in 2018 and knocked off top-seeded Illinois last season en route to the round of 16.
 The coach of the Final Four team, Porter Moser, is now at Oklahoma, with 30-year-old Drew Valentine in his place.
 Only one player, Lucas Williamson, remains on the team that will face Ohio State in Friday’s first game.

-But the school’s true star is 102-year-old team chaplain Sister Jean and she is still the biggest name connected to the school.
+But the school’s true star is 102-year-old team chaplain Sister Jean, and she is still the biggest name connected to the school.
 During that 2018 run, she became a national celebrity.
 “We like to joke that when we advance, it’s Sister Jean that advances,” Williamson said.
-“It’s like ‘Sister Jean wins again!’
+“It’s like, ‘Sister Jean wins again!’
 We love that.”

-When Valentine went down a list of players who had been a part of Loyola’s recent legacy he said, “Of course you always start with Sister Jean.”
+When Valentine went down a list of players who had been a part of Loyola Chicago’s recent legacy he said, “Of course you always start with Sister Jean.”

 The Friday evening doubleheader isn’t quite as intriguing in terms of storylines, but 13th-seeded Chattanooga might make life difficult for No. 4 Illinois.
 A long day of basketball will conclude with UAB facing Houston, a Final Four team a year ago.
-Now if only the day’s highlights could include Wright walking toward the court with a bottle of water in his hands and, when stopped, retorting: “Either the bottle and I go out there or neither of us goes out there.”
+Now if only the day’s highlights could include Wright walking toward the court with a bottle of water in his hands and, when stopped, retorting, “Either the bottle and I go out there, or neither of us goes out there.”

 Sadly, Wright’s much too nice a guy to do that.